LassoSoft/LassoGuide/lasso_guide_source/operations/protocols-pipes.rst

    returning a "null" value.
 The default value of "-1" indicates that the method should wait forever.

-   When successful, this method returns a net_udp_packet object.
+   When successful, this method returns a :type:`net_udp_packet` object.

 .. type:: net_udp_packet
 .. method:: net_udp_packet(bytes, name, port)